Embedded System Engineer

 Adrien says: « The prerequisite is to be an engineer.
 I have noticed that embedded systems engineers often have knowledge of hardware and software, and therefore sometimes hesitate to specialize in one of the two areas. »

-The salary of an embedded system engineer depends on his training, his experience, his specialty, or the region where he works.
+The salary of an embedded system engineer depends on his educational background, his experience, his specialty, or the country/region where he works.

 For a young graduate, in France, it is generally between 33K and 36K €.